Penetration Pricing Strategy: Definition, Example, Pros, and Cons

 - Airbnb: Airbnb, a vacation rental platform, used penetration pricing when it first launched by offering low prices for rentals in order to attract customers and gain market share.
 As the company built a large customer base, it gradually increased the prices of its rentals, as well as adding additional features such as the "superhost" program, to increase profitability.

 - Alibaba: Alibaba, the Chinese e-commerce giant, used a penetration pricing strategy when it first launched by offering low prices for goods and services in order to attract customers and gain market share.
-As the company built a large customer base, it gradually increased the prices of its goods and services, and introduced additional features such as the "VIP membership" program to increase profitability.
+As the company built a large customer base, it gradually increased the prices of its goods and services and introduced additional features such as the "VIP membership" program to increase profitability.

-- Ola Cabs: Ola Cabs, an Indian ride-hailing company, used penetration pricing when it first launched by offering low prices for rides in order to attract customers and gain market share.
+- Ola Cabs, an Indian ride-hailing company, used penetration pricing when it first launched by offering low prices for rides in order to attract customers and gain market share.
 As the company built a large customer base, it gradually increased its prices to increase profitability and also introduced additional features such as the "Ola Prime" service.

 - Jio : Jio, an Indian telecom company, used penetration pricing when it first launched by offering low prices for its data and voice plans in order to attract customers and gain market share.
-As the company built a large customer base, it gradually increased its prices to increase profitability, and also introduced additional features such as the "Jio Prime" service.
+As the company built a large customer base, it gradually increased its prices to increase profitability and also introduced additional features such as the "Jio Prime" service.

 - Zoomcar: Zoomcar, an Indian car rental company, used penetration pricing when it first launched by offering low prices for car rentals in order to attract customers and gain market share.
-As the company built a large customer base, it gradually increased its prices to increase profitability, and also introduced additional features such as the "Zoomcar Prime" service.
+As the company built a large customer base, it gradually increased its prices to increase profitability and also introduced additional features such as the "Zoomcar Prime" service.

 - Grammarly: Grammarly, a grammar and spelling checking tool, used a penetration pricing strategy when it first launched by offering a low-priced, basic version of its tool in order to attract customers and gain market share.